cemat295/Auto-post/README.md

 ```

-**If you already download and extract the Zip file run this on cmd inside the extracted folder**
+_if you already download and extract the Zip file run this on cmd inside the extracted folder_

 **Install required packages**
 ```bash